laurgao/qaoa-weighted-maxcut/README.md

 Total time spent:  ~17 hours

 *WAIT!
 Before I get into the story, some housekeeping: The final code I'm submitting is [11-pennylane-final.ipynb](/attempts/11-pennylane-final.ipynb).
 This is an implementation in Pennylane that I coded essentially from the ground up.
-The code in said notebook isn't perfect and the result is not always correct, but I choose to submit it anyway.
+The code in said notebook isn't perfect and the result is not always correct, from reasons you'll see later, but I choose to submit it anyway.
 I do, however, want to let you know that I have a perfectly-working implementation of QAOA weighted maxcut in the notebook [6-cirq-final.ipynb](/attempts/6-cirq-final.ipynb) - the code there outputs the correct result and is much more effecient than the code I wrote.*

 ## Problem statement